vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 If you want to scaffold your project and generate all boilerplate that you don't want to write like service interfaces, parameters' data objects, responses' data objects, tests and so on please check out [pmlopes' vertx-starter](https://vertx-starter.jetdrone.xyz/#maven).

-Thank you for your time, stay tuned for more updates!
+Thanks you for your time, stay tuned for more updates!
+And please provide feedback about this new package!